mike-ward/mike-ward.github.io/_posts/2007-07-20-zip-folders-but-why.md

 ---
 layout: post
-title:  Zip folders?
-But why?
+title: 'Zip folders?
+But why?'
 ---
 `<rant>
 It drives me crazy that Windows XP treats compressed files as folders.
 I get that this is "a feature", but I’m developing a nervous twitch from accidently clicking on zip files in the tree view pane in explorer.
 I fully _never _want to interact with a .zip file this way.